 Smoking tobacco products can damage your blood vessels and heart.

-Most symptoms of atherosclerosis do not show until a blockage occurs.
-Common symptoms include:
+Most symptoms of atherosclerosis don’t show until a blockage occurs.

-- pain in the leg, arm, and anywhere else that an artery is blocked
+- pain in your leg, arm, and anywhere else that has

 - shortness of breath

-- muscle weakness in the legs from lack of circulation
+- muscle weakness in your legs from lack of

 - chest pain or discomfort